 2. Soya- This was a close second.
-It also produced a nice balanced flavour which was a little sweeter than oat, but the oat pipped dairy on texture.
+It also produced a nice balanced flavour which was a little sweeter than oat, but the oat pipped soya on texture.

 3. Almond- Almond produced the least harmonious tea, struggling to balance the tannins of these stronger black teas.

 Milk free alternative: Canton Darjeeling- a rich, fruity black tea that works best black.